La Casa de la Seda Guided Visit

 - Itinerary: Façade of Casa de la Seda with sgraffito from 18th century > Noble Floor with silk lined walls > Main hall with silk lined walls > library > presidential offices

 Why do customers book this tour?

 - You’ll discover the power the guilds had in Barcelona during medieval and modern times

 - Fascinating story about the 500 year old silk association and 300 year old building

-- Beautiful silk lined walls and amazing noble hall
+- Beautiful silk lined walls and breathtaking noble hall

 - Façade of Casa de la Seda – with sgraffito from 18th century

 - Silk lined walls in the main hall

 La Casa de la Seda is a 300 year old Baroque building, with beautiful sgraffito decoration on the façade, and a unique noble floor in the interior with silk-lined walls.It boasts elegance and solemnity representing the historic splendor and representation that the guild reached during the 1900s.